ai lesson planning

 • Student Voice (artifact: peer feedback protocol + student reflections)

-For each artifact, AI generates:
+For each artifact, AI can help draft:

 • Purpose: "This lesson demonstrates differentiation through station rotations..."